-In each regional network under I-KANN 25, we intend to apply two successful innovation and change models:
+In each regional network, connected by I-KANN 25, we intend to apply two successful innovation and change models:

-The NEPHELP (Nutrition Education Policy for Health Practice) model which seeks to change the default status of nutrition education within health systems by strengthening the nutrition workforce in each region - Click Here for further details on the original NEPHELP initiative in the UK - adaptations of NEPHELP are now underway across regional networks internationally;
+The NEPHELP (Nutrition Education Policy for Health Practice) model which seeks to change the default status of nutrition education within health systems by strengthening the nutrition workforce in each region - The original NEPHELP initiative was developed in the UK - adaptations of NEPHELP are now underway across regional networks internationally.

-The Mobile Teaching Kitchens (MTK) model which seeks to empower marginalised community members to become culinary health educators by bringing together change drivers from medical and nutritional personnel to lay volunteers and NGOs all invested in reducing nutritional inequities for better health - Click Here for further details on the original MTK initiative in India - adaptations of the MTK are now underway across regional networks internationally.
+The Mobile Teaching Kitchens (MTK) model which seeks to empower marginalised community members to become culinary health educators by bringing together change drivers from medical and nutritional personnel to lay volunteers and NGOs all invested in reducing nutritional inequities for better health - The original MTK initiative was developed in India - adaptations of the MTK are now underway across regional networks internationally.